catseye/toolshelf/README.markdown

   you were going to install from source without `toolshelf`, you'd have to fiddle with your build environment anyway, so it's no worse than that.)

+* Some executables load resources, and expect those resources to be in certain locations.
+If the executable looks for those resources in locations that are relative to the path to the executable, that's good; the executable and the resources will both be in the docked source, and it should find them.
+Or, if it looks for them on a search path, that's also not so bad.
+  But sometimes they look for resources relative to the current working directory -- in which case there's little point being able to invoke the executable, from the search path, while in another directory.  (`toolshelf` may one day grow a feature to handle this.)
+And if they look for resources in fixed locations, well, that's not so good, and there's not a lot one can do about that, aside from maybe forking the project and fixing it.

 * Most operating systems impose a fixed limit on the size of an environment variable, and the search path is stored in an environment variable.
 Thus you can hit a limit if you dock a large number of sources and/or sources